Article in The Collective category.

 Why Can Public Speaking Be Difficult for Designers?

 Design is extremely subjective.
 Its value relies heavily on personal opinion and designers can often fear the level of criticism they’d receive for introducing new ideas to the table.
-They have to consider what they’re offering, whether their perspective is beneficial to the field, and if their audience is even interested in hearing what they have to say.
+They have to consider what they’re offering, whether their perspective is beneficial to the field, and if their audience is even interested in hearing what they have to say, whether it's public speaking or in a meeting.

 These questions are enough to pile pretty heavily on anyone’s shoulders, but for designers in a field that thrives on human response, anxiety becomes the biggest monster in the closet.